Urilaran/vagrant/README.md

 if everything is ok then you can access application from browser http://192.168.50.10:30080/ Output is: Hello Devops 123, 1234!

+Notes:
+Gunicorn runs flask application and binds at port 3000.
+Kubernetes version is 1.21.0,
+python image is from alpine.
+Mysql image is latest mysql version.
+Private image registry version is 2.7.0.
+Kubernetes metric server and dashboard are also installed.

 ## Download and Install Vagrant